World Economic Forum: History

 Topics in the 2022 annual meeting included the Russian invasion of Ukraine, climate change, energy insecurity and inflation.
 Ukraine's president Volodymyr Zelenskyy gave a special address at the meeting, thanking the global community for its efforts but also calling for more support.
-The 2022 forum was marked by the absence of a Russian delegation for the first time since 1991, which The Wall Street Journal described as signalling the "unraveling of globalization."
+The 2022 forum was marked by the absence of a Russian delegation for the first time since 1991, which The Wall Street Journal described as signalling the "unraveling of globalization".
 The former Russia House was used to present Russia's war crimes.

-The 2023 annual meeting of the World Economic Forum took place in Davos, Switzerland, from 16–20 January under the theme "Cooperation in a fragmented world".
+The 2023 annual meeting of the World Economic Forum took place in Davos, Switzerland, from 16 to 20 January under the theme "Cooperation in a fragmented world".

 On 21 April 2025 Klaus Schwab, Chairman of the Board of the World Economic Forum, informed the Board: "Following my recent announcement and as I enter my 88th year, I have decided to step down from my position as Chair and as a member of the Board of Trustees, with immediate effect."

 In August 2025, the Forum faced renewed scrutiny after whistleblowers alleged financial irregularities and a toxic work environment.
 Interim chair Peter Brabeck-Letmathe, former CEO of Nestlé, resigned citing his personal observations of such conditions.
-Although an internal investigation by the Zurich-based law firm Homburger and U.S. firm Covington & Burling found no evidence of "material wrongdoing" by Schwab or his wife Hilde, the Board pledged to strengthen governance structures.
+Although an internal investigation by the Zurich-based law firm Homburger and US firm Covington & Burling found no evidence of "material wrongdoing" by Schwab or his wife Hilde, the Board pledged to strengthen governance structures.
 At the same time, the Forum appointed Larry Fink, CEO of BlackRock, and André Hoffmann, vice-chair of Roche Holding, as interim co-chairs of its board.

+In February 2026, Børge Brende, head of the World Economic Forum, resigned over his relationship with convicted sex offender Jeffrey Epstein.

 Organization

 Headquartered in Cologny, the WEF also has offices in New York, Beijing, Tokyo and Seoul.
 In January 2015, it was designated an NGO with "other international body" status by the Swiss Federal Government under the Swiss Host-State Act.

 On 10 October 2016, the WEF announced the opening of its new Center for the Fourth Industrial Revolution in San Francisco.
 According to the WEF, the center will "serve as a platform for interaction, insight and impact on the scientific and technological changes that are changing the way we live, work and relate to one another".
 WEF has 19 such centers spread across Africa, Asia, Europe, North America and South America.

 The World Economic Forum declares that it is impartial and that it is not tied to any political, partisan, or national interests.
 Until 2012, it had observer status with the United Nations Economic and Social Council; it is under the supervision of the Swiss Federal Council.
 The foundation's highest governance body is the foundation board.

-The managing board is chaired by the WEF's president and CEO, Børge Brende, and acts as the executive body of the World Economic Forum.
-Managing board members are Børge Brende, Julien Gattoni, Jeremy Jurgens, Adrian Monck, Sarita Nayyar, Olivier M. Schwab, Saadia Zahidi, and Alois Zwinggi.
+The managing board is chaired by the WEF's president and CEO and acts as the executive body of the World Economic Forum.
+Managing board members are WEF's president and CEO, Julien Gattoni, Jeremy Jurgens, Adrian Monck, Sarita Nayyar, Olivier M. Schwab, Saadia Zahidi, and Alois Zwinggi.